 School Disciplinary and Expulsion Proceedings

-Whether you're in grade school, high school, or one of the many colleges in Boston, school disciplinary proceedings are serious matters for which you may need an attorney.
+Whether you're in grade school, high school, or one of the many colleges in Massachusetts or New Hampshire, school disciplinary proceedings are serious matters for which you may need an attorney.

 Students might find themselves facing a disciplinary hearing after violating their school's Code of Conduct (on or off campus).
 Violations range from academic integrity matters (such as cheating or plagiarism) to potential criminal matters (such as assault, drug, or DUI charges).
 School sanctions could include a transcript notation, suspension, probation, a letter of reprimand, or even expulsion.
 It is important to contact an attorney immediately to review your rights and options if your child’s school initiates disciplinary actions against him or her.

 Massachusetts and New Hampshire are home to many prestigious colleges and universities.
 Students at these schools can occasionally find themselves accused of committing acts that break the law, violate the student code of conduct, or both.
 Even if a student is facing criminal charges for an offense committed off campus, he or she could also be subject to disciplinary proceedings by his or her university or college.
 However, it is important to understand that the lack of criminal charges does not necessarily mean that a school will not take disciplinary actions against the student.
 Let our firm review your case by calling (978) 494-0272.

 Overview of Student Disciplinary Hearings